TheOnlyWei/amazing_repository/README.md

 $./create_maze 10 20 30 unsolved.pgm
 ```
 creates a maze where every cell is 10*10 pixels with 20 rows and 30 columns
 of cells.
-The unsolved maze is then written to a file named unsolved.pgm.
+The unsolved maze is then written to a file named "unsolved.pgm".

 **OPTION 2**: Create an unsolved maze and its solved image
 ```{r, engine='bash', count_lines}